 Feral / Community Cats

 “Community cat” is an umbrella definition that includes any un-owned cat.
 These cats may be “feral” (un-socialized) or friendly, may have been born into the wild or may be lost or abandoned pet cats.
 Some community cats are routinely fed by one or more community members, while others survive without human intervention.
 Whatever a cat’s individual circumstances, the term “community cat” reflects the reality that for these cats’ “home” is within the community rather than in an individual household.
 These free-roaming cats live in every neighborhood.
+If you find yourself with an abundance of cats in your area, consider limiting feeding, and/or trapping them to take to South County Cats or other like organization.

 Community cats are likely to be euthanized at shelters.
 These cats do not need to die.
 Stopping their breeding is a humane way to manage their population.
 Trap-Neuter-Release (TNR) programs are the only effective way to control this growth.